 Out of the Darkness, Into the Light

 Sometime well-meaning people in my life will tell me, “you’ll feel so much better about yourself once you lose some weight.”
 I’m here to tell you, that is utterly false.
-I hated my body as much at 132 pounds as I do at over 250 pounds.
+I hated my body as much at 132 pounds as I did at 290 pounds.
 The only difference is that at this weight, a lot of other people hate my body too.
 I think about the cruel comments my surgeon made to me and wonder if this is what the rest of my life is going to be like.
 Will I ever find balance between these two extremes?
 I don’t want to bounce between my current weight and 132lbs.